About the Tax Clinic

 Who We Are

 IIT Chicago-Kent College of Law's Tax Clinic has long been recognized as one of the preeminent tax clinics in the country.
-Now in existence for more than 24 years, the clinic was one of the first organizations to qualify for a matching grant under the Internal Revenue Service Low Income Taxpayer program in 1998.
-For the past 13 years, the clinic has served solely indigent and very low-income taxpayers in a pro bono capacity.
+Now in existence for more than 25 years, the clinic was one of the first organizations to qualify for a matching grant under the Internal Revenue Service Low Income Taxpayer program in 1998.
+For about 13 years, the clinic had served solely indigent and very low-income taxpayers in a pro bono capacity.
 Recognizing the explosion in demand by middle-class and small-business taxpayers for ethical and aggressive representation and transactional advice, the Tax Clinic reinvented itself beginning in January 2012 to provide this unserved market superior services at affordable fees.

 What We Believe